LinShunKang/MyPerf4J/README.md

 * It can be configured by properties.
 * Does not take up too much memory, does not affect the normal response of the program.
 * The processing of performance indicators can be customized, for example: log collection, reporting to log collection services, etc.

-## Design
-* By recording all response times, all possible analyses can be performed, including RPS, TP99, etc. How can we store these data efficiently?
-    - In the form of K-V, K is the response time, and V is the corresponding number of times, so the memory occupancy is only related to the number of different response times, regardless of the total number of requests.
-    - If we simply use Map to store data, it will take up a lot of unnecessary memory.
-    - According to Pareto principle, most of the of interface response time is in a very small range.
-This small range is particularly suitable for storage using arrays.
-The array subscript is the response time, and the corresponding element is the number corresponding to the response time.
-A small number of interface response time distribution will be relatively large, suitable for storage with Map;
-    - In summary, the core data structure is: array & Map, the response time less than a certain threshold is recorded in the array, and the response time greater than or equal to the threshold is recorded in the Map.
-* Using AOP for response time acquisition, using [ASM](http://asm.ow2.io/) to implement AOP and improve performance
-* Configuration through properties and tuning of memory usage of core data structures through parameter configuration.
-* It can collect response time by synchronous way, avoid creating too many Runnable objects, and affect GC of program.
-* Acquire the collection result asynchronously to avoid affecting the response time of the interface.
-* Expose the interface for processing the collected results to facilitate customized processing.

 ## Memory
 * Prerequisites